 Back to glossary

-A percentage assigned by the VA that represents the severity of a veteran's service-connected condition, ranging from 0% to 100% in increments of 10%, used to determine the amount of disability compensation.
+A percentage assigned by the VA that represents the severity of a veteran's service-connected condition, ranging from 0% to 100% in increments of 10%.

 Also known as